 3. And Regular Gifts like Gift Cards, Wine, Gadgets

-How to Run a White Elephant Gift Exchange Rules
+How to Play & Rules for a White Elephant Gift Exchange

 1. Send out an invitation or email letting people know that there will be a White Elephant Gift Exchange.

 How much can be spent on the gift. $10, $20 or more.